benyaminemp/BatteryGuard-AI/README.md

 ### 🔹 3.
 Parameter Inference
 Upload battery data and use AI to estimate circuit elements such as R₀, R₁, and C₁ of a Thevenin model.

+### 🔹 4.
+Dashboard
+An interactive Tableau dashboard for visualisation based on open data.

 ---

 ## 🚀 Features